-Some of the original hymn recordings made as part of the Phase I work at Bias Recording Studio used electronic keyboard simulations of pipe organ as the accompaniments.
-That was because those keyboards could be brought into the studio.
+Some of the original hymn accompaniments made as part of the Phase I work at Bias Recording Studio used electronic keyboard simulations of pipe organs.
+That was because those insturments could be brought into the studio.
 However, for sonic sound quality reasons in phase II, in consultation with the Associate Producer Mr. Bill McElroy, it was decided:

 There are at least two pipe organs in churches in Ashland.
-For a variety of reasons the final choice was to record the pipe organ at Duncan Memorial United Methodist Church, on the campus of Randolph-Macon College, Ashland, Virginia.
-They have the 35 rank, 2,086 pipe, Scribner-Keeble Memorial Pipe Organ has 35 ranks and 2,086 pipes.
+For a variety of reasons the final choice was to record the Schribner-Keeble Memorial pipe organ at Duncan Memorial United Methodist Church, on the campus of Randolph-Macon College, Ashland, Virginia.
+The Scribner-Keeble Memorial Pipe Organ has 35 ranks and 2,086 pipes.
 It was installed by the Schantz Pipe Organ company of Orrville, Ohio (also home to the The J.M.
 Smucker Company).

-Many thanks are extended to the Duncan Memorial United Methodist Church for working out arrangements for making the on‑location recording of their pipe organ as the accompanying pipe organ instrument on this album.
+Many thanks are extended to the Duncan Memorial United Methodist Church for working out arrangements allowing us to make the on-site recording of their pipe organ as the accompanying pipe organ instrument on this album.

 The live recording was made using two different microphone placement concepts.